 How to 3D print a name sign

-A personalised name sign is one of the most satisfying things to 3D print — quick, useful and a guaranteed hit as a gift.
+A personalised name sign is a useful first project for learning how lettering, backing and colour become printable geometry.
 Here is the whole process, start to finish, using 3dprint.name.

 1. Type the name

 Open the editor and type the name into the Content box.
-It appears instantly in the live 3D preview so you can see exactly what you will get.
-Add a second line — a surname, a title like “Mr”, or a room name — with the “+ Text” button.
+It appears in the live 3D preview so you can check the result.
+Use the “+ Text” button to add a surname, a title such as “Mr”, or a room name.

 2. Pick a sign mode

 Choose how the sign will be used.
-Desk signs stand on their own lettering, wall signs add mounting holes, plaques give you a solid backing plate, and keyrings add a loop.
-Each mode sets sensible defaults so you rarely need to fiddle.
+Desk signs can stand on a printed base, wall signs offer several mounting systems, plaques give you a solid backing plate, and keyrings add a loop.
+Pro also lets Desk and Wall signs become hollow lightboxes.

 3. Style it